kainous/programming-language-wishlist/README.md

   * Can use as a proof assistant
   * Comes with literate options
   * Has a Prelude library with the following
+  * Has an operator-import, such that any program can select an operator-style
     * Operators on Semigroupoid
       * (>>) compose to the right
       * (<<) compose to the left